BlackDracula/Scripts/README.md

-Just started learning bash scripting + git, kinda learning 2 at the same time..
+Just started learning bash scripting and git, kinda learning 2 at the same time..